 Turn Grilled Corn up a notch by transforming butter into Cilantro Lime Butter!
 This is an incredibly delicious summer side dish.
 Make the butter as spicy or mild as you’d like!

-The weather has been FANTASTIC lately.
-It is hard to go inside at the end of the day.
+When the weather is FANTASTIC, and it has been lately, it is hard to go inside at the end of the day.
 I like to sit in the warm sun, staring at the green leaves on the trees and watching the boys play outside.
-When Dan has been home we’ve been doing a lot of grilling on our tiny charcoal grill.
+You’ll find Dan manning our tiny charcoal grill.
 Did I mention that our other grill caught on fire and almost burned our house down?
 Yep, it’s true.

 Remove the husks from 4 ears of corn.
 Place them directly on a grill (medium heat) and cook for 10-15 minutes, rotating often.